AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-02-Hello-World.md

 ---
 title: "Hello World"
+last_modified_at: 2019-05-02T12:38-05:00
 categories:
     - Blog
 tags:
     - introduction
 ---

-Hello World if often the first program someone writes, and I thought it fitting to be the title of my first blog.
+Hello World is often the first program someone writes, and I thought it fitting to be the title of my first blog.
 The idea behind `/dev/null` is to create a platform to share my journey and passion for coding with others.
-I hope that in the coming weeks, months and even years I will be able to produce quality content that the community can learn from and enjoy.
+I hope that in the coming weeks, months, and even years I will be able to produce quality content that the community can learn from and enjoy.

 ### Why /dev/null?

 Honestly, becuase I was out of ideas and I thought it sounded cool.
-For those who don't know redirecting IO to `/dev/null` on Unix systems discards all data written to it, but the null device still reports that the operation succeeded/failed.
+For those who don't know, redirecting IO to `/dev/null` on Unix systems discards all data written to it, but the null device still reports that the operation succeeded/failed.
 This can be handy for timing or testing programs with a lot of print statements that you don't care about.
 Anyways, `/dev/null` looks and sounds cool, and became the name of my blog.
 However, I am definitely open to new ideas for the name!
 If you have any suggestions please comment your ideas in the section below.

 ### Plans and Projects